NativeScript/firebase/packages/firebase-firestore/README.md

 const firestore = firebase().firestore();
 ```

 By default, this allows you to interact with Firestore using the default Firebase App used whilst installing Firebase on your platform.
-If however you'd like to use Firestore with a secondary Firebase App, pass the secondary app instance when calling the firestore method:
+However, if you'd like to use Firestore with a secondary Firebase App, pass the secondary app instance when calling the `firestore` method:

 ```ts
 import { firebase } from '@nativescript/firebase-core';